 What do you get for being a member?

-Members get full access to the website resources which includes: (1) trip listings, (2) discussion forums on topics such as gear for sale, snow conditions, Sno Park issues, and trip reports, (3) email alerts about last minute trips that are being organized because there's great ski conditions, and (4) opportunity to participate at Mt.
-Rainier Park in Nordic Patrol.
+Members get full access to the website resources which includes: (1) trip listings, (2) discussion forums on topics such as gear for sale, snow conditions, Sno Park issues, and trip reports, (3) email alerts about last minute trips that are being organized because there are great ski conditions.

 How do I join WSTC?